iv4xr-project/aplib/docs/manual/prolog.md

 # Aplib's Prolog Backend

 `aplib` provides a Prolog backend, namely [tuprolog](http://alice.unibo.it/xwiki/bin/view/Tuprolog/), that your agent can use to do reasoning.
-The access to this backend is through the class `nl.uu.cs.aplib.Agents.StateWithProlog` whose rootclass is `nl.uu.cs.aplib.MainConcepts.SimpleState`.
+The access to this backend is through the class `nl.uu.cs.aplib.Agents.StateWithProlog` whose rootclass is `nl.uu.cs.aplib.mainConcepts.SimpleState`.
 Recall that an instance of `SimpleState` represents an agent state.
 Any agent would need a state to be attached to it, and it should be an instance of `SimpleState`, as in:

 ```java
 var state = new StateWithProlog() ;